Non-explosive pre-supernova feedback in the COLIBRE model of galaxy formation: Results

 We end our exploration by turning to the interplay between the relatively gentle early feedback from young stars and the violent, delayed feedback from SNe.
 To isolate the effects, we contrast two sets of simulations: one employing only supernova (SN) feedback and another that includes both our NEPS module and the subsequent SN events.
 Fig.~\ref{fig:CoolingSF_EarlyFeedback-combined_SNFeedback}, which mirrors the layout of previous figures, presents the gas disk morphology at $t=500$ Myr for these two scenarios, revealing differences in how the disks evolve.

 In simulations lacking NEPS feedback, the disk is characterized by large, low-density cavities, seen mostly in blue colours.
 These structures are the result of highly clustered, energetic SN events occurring in the dense gas near the disk midplane.
 For instance, the high-resolution intermediate-mass gas disk shows several prominent ``bubbles'' that disrupt the outer disk.
 In contrast, when the NEPS module is active, the disk is visibly more homogeneous.
-SN-driven bubbles are systematically smaller and less numerous, indicating that the overall impact of SN feedback has been substantially mitigated.
+SN-driven bubbles are systematically smaller and less numerous, indicating that the morphological disruption by SN feedback has been mitigated.
+However, the global regulation of star formation is enhanced, as shown by the lower SFR in Fig.~\ref{Fig:SFR_SF-Cooling_EarlyFeedback_SN}.

 This qualitative assessment is quantified in Fig.~\ref{fig:surface_density_distribution}, which shows the PDF of the gas surface density, measured directly from the images.
 For the low-mass gas disks at {\tt m6} and {\tt m5} resolution, the PDFs are nearly identical, confirming that NEPS feedback has little impact on these numerically stabilized systems under the inclusion of SN feedback.